World Aunt Sally Open Singles Championship

 The World Aunt Sally Open Singles Championship (WASOSC) is an annual competition that takes place at the Charlbury Beer Festival in Charlbury, West Oxfordshire.
 Aunt Sally is a traditional English throwing game played in pub gardens or fairgrounds dating back to the 17th century, in which players throw sticks or battens at a model of an old woman's head.
 The tournament is a knock out competition for individuals, with the winner's name then engraved onto the Finings Cup Trophy.
 The 2025 event attracted a record number of 91 competitors, players travel from as far afield as Germany.

 The event returned in June 2022, after being cancelled for 2 years because of the COVID-19 pandemic.

-The most recent event was held on Saturday 28th June 2025 at the Charlbury Cricket Club, during the Charlbury beer festival.
-The winner for the 4th time, was defending champion Roger Goodall, meaning only 8 players have had the honour to lift the trophy in the tournament's 15 year history.
+The most recent event took place on Saturday 27th June 2026 at Charlbury Cricket Club, during the Charlbury beer festival.
+The winner for the 5th time, was defending champion Roger Goodall, meaning only 8 players have had the honour to lift the trophy in the tournament's 16 year history.